privateprep/coding-space-website/src/pages/blog/2023-09-27-recapping-summer-2023-tech-packed-fun-at-the-coding-space.md

   - type: buttons
     bgColor: "#faf6ee"
     fgColor: "#264548"
-    textColor: "#ffffff"
+    textColor: "#faf6ee"
     list:
       - title: View Schedule
-        content: /experience-levels/school-holiday-mini-camps/
+        content: "#"
 ---
-Learn more about what our campers were up to this past summer.
+From June to August, young tech enthusiasts gathered to dive into the world of coding.